Need Help With This Assignment?

 Computer Forensics- Motivation for Hacking Behavior

 Unlike crackers who intrude on a system with bad intentions, hackers are double-edged and may have good or bad reasons.
 Most of the hackers work in groups and invariably relate to machines rather than fellow humans.
 Statistics by gender indicate that most of them are males comprising 72.8%, females making up 9.6% while 17.6% is unknown.
 It is also approximated that males earn higher income ($85,555) than females (80,85).
 However, it is relatively hard to identify one’s identity, primarily when anonymously operating behind the screen.
+Our assignment writing services will allow you to attend to more important tasks as our experts handle your task.

 According to Madarie (2017), most hackers are motivated by achievement to perpetuate their behaviors.
 Successful hacking brings about a sense of personal competence and makes them more ambitious.
 At the same time, a significant number of individuals are after cash, especially ill-inspired persons.
 They strategically steal others’ bank details and passwords to access personal accounts.
 Some rely on ransoms after selling customers’ data on the dark web.
 Nevertheless, the urge for power and superiority drives most hackers into malpractice.
 They look forward to controlling human and non-human resources and consequently as a means of gaining social prestige.